V1kata/Project-defence-softuni/README.md

-# This is my Bid site for the ReactJs course
+# This is my Bid site for the ReactJS course
 ## My name is Viktor Hristov and this is my project:

 - ## First we need to start the server - cd server